bentps/benps.com/src/blog/open-ended-quad.md

 # The open-ended quad

-There are many safe ways to attach a highline to bolts, but for a long time I’ve been dissatisfied with the style and efficiency off all the usual techniques.
+There are many safe ways to attach a highline to bolts, but for a long time I’ve been dissatisfied with the style and efficiency of all the usual techniques.
 I've finally found a solution I'm happy with.

 This concept is adapted from an anchor that Pierce Kenji showed me at Smith Rock.
 I got the basic idea of individually adjustable legs using a girth hitch overhand from him.
 His version used two sections of rope instead of four, could only attach to three bolts, and was a bit more complicated to tie.
 This idea also owes something to the quad anchor described in John Long’s climbing anchors book.